 The “RollScout” is a new sensor-based toilet paper roll that alerts you when the paper is almost out by pulsing with a red glow.

-I’m not sure how this helps—seems like your normal eyes should catch this problem before it becomes a crisis.
-But I don’t currently live with multiple people all attacking the same limited supply; maybe it’s a bigger problem than I realize.
+I’m not sure how this helps—seems like your unsmart eyes should catch this problem before it becomes a crisis.
+But I don’t currently live with multiple people all attacking the same limited supply, so maybe it’s a bigger problem than I realize.

 The smart-vegetable arms race continues apace.
 As the Verge reports, scientists have implanted spinach with nanobionic sensors that can detect explosive-based chemicals in the soil when absorbed through the plant’s root system.